tastuck/thewagons/readme.md

 Settings and subheadings have the font color #74a993.
 All paragraph and list text are #185c71.
 This color as well as the nav color are used again in the buttons.
 Elements have set margins to allow for easy reading for users.

 ### Members & Responsibilities

+The members in our group 'The Wagons' are Taniya Tucker, Julianna Eyster, Elizabeth Ty, and Chandler Harris.
+Each member had a different role and responsibility during this project.
+For starters, Taniya is the President and the Analyst, she was responsible for the Restaurant Menu page.
+Next, Juliana is the Designer and was responsible for the Amusement Park page.
+Them, Elizabeth is the Architect and was responsible for the Flower Shop page.
+Lastly, Chandler is the  Scrum Master and was responsible the Animal Shelter page.